Xre0uS/KiD/bad_usb_prevention.md

 ![application](https://user-images.githubusercontent.com/82925962/122089481-63567400-ce39-11eb-9307-8434c1565e75.jpg)

-To automatically detect keylogger on your system you can install MalwareFox antimalware which is a strong antimalware that can easily catch threats like keyloggers and spyware
+To automatically detect keylogger on your system you can install MalwareFox anti malware which is a strong antimalware that can easily catch threats like keyloggers and spyware

 ![malwareFox](https://user-images.githubusercontent.com/82925962/122090304-36ef2780-ce3a-11eb-8fbf-bb7cb0aa37d7.jpg)